kevinmatthes/cffreference/README.md

 ```

 In case no arguments or more than two are given, the application will show the
-license information as well as a brief information on how to use it correctly.
+license information as well as a brief information on how to use `cffreference`
+correctly.

 ```
 cffreference